 Every independent professional with a growing business needs to have an accountant that they can reach out to for a quick question or a deeper dive.
 An accountant should know the state laws where you operate your business as well as federal tax codes and deductions and how they apply to your business.

 This person should know the areas where you can save and make sure your financial ducks are in a row so you can avoid any potential issues with the IRS.
 Your accountant may also have a strong background or knowledge in your area of expertise.
 They should be just as committed to seeing your business succeed as you are.

-All your work should be supported by solid legal documentation and big decisions should be made with consideration for any legal needs or ramifications.
-Hire a seasoned attorney who comes recommended from other independent consultants or entrepreneurs, who understands your area of business and any special legal and/or regulatory issues you might encounter.
-Depending on your work, you may need more than one attorney to handle different issues.
+All of the work you do should be supported by solid legal documentation.
+And, any bug decisions you make should be reviewed for any legal needs or ramifications.
+A knowledgeable, seasoned attorney who understands your business sector and any special and/or regulatory issues you might encounter can be a big help in avoiding future legal roadblocks.

-Even if you already have this foundational knowledge, a mentor can help them recognize and develop strategies related to consulting or business in general.
-Mentors can also serve as a sounding board for a new consultant’s ideas, questions, or brainstorming sessions; answering questions and providing direction is, after all, one of the main roles of a mentor.
+Even if you already have this foundational knowledge, a mentor can help you recognize and develop strategies related to your business in general.
+They can also serve as a sounding board for new ideas, answer questions that come up, or participate in brainstorming sessions.Answering questions and providing directions is, after all, one of the main roles of a mentor.

 If you are a seasoned independent professional, you may even consider fulfilling this role for someone else.
 As a mentor you can sharpen your skills, gain a fresh perspective on your own business, grow your network, and gain personal satisfaction along the way.